pkars/espages/markdown/druid-elemental.md

 :   Doubled the damage.
 Much shorter cast delay.

 Pros
 :   Deals two kinds of damage.
-The shorter cast delay let you stack
+The shorter cast delay let you stack multiple volcanos.
-    multiple volcanos.

 Cons
 :   You need to pin the target.

-::: {.ie5}
+::: {.slvl-table}
   -----------------------------------------------------------------------------
   slvl            1         2-8        9-16      17-22      23-28       29+
   ----------- ---------- ---------- ---------- ---------- ---------- ----------